Delphi Tip – When the debugger fails to attach to an Android app.

 It should go without saying, that once you’ve been able to debug the application successfully you should remove the code we added here.
 You don’t need an infinite loop at the beginning of your application, and you don’t need a temporary global variable hanging around in there either.

 Oh, one more thing.
 This technique was a bit of hackery that I used to get me out of a tricky situation.
-If you know of a better method, please feel free to add a comment below or on reddit!
+If you know of a better method, please feel free to add a comment below!

 Thanks for reading!